rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 | \\(\text{int32} \\)    |\\( 2^{32} \\)              | \\( 4294967296 \\)
 | \\(\text{int64} \\)    |\\( 2^{64} \\)              | \\( 1.8446744e+19 \\)

-It's precisely in this bijection, from product sets to power sets, that we rely on when we use a bit set data structure in ours programs.
+It's precisely in this bijection, between product sets and power sets, that we rely on when we use a bit set data structure in ours programs.

 ### Bit sets